Ecological Dynamics and Dynamic Systems Theory (Actionable Mechanism & Example)

 12. This is just the beginning of building a larger motor plan and many more months of non-linear progression and drills are needed, but that is the start of building a new skill or shaping movement through a dynamic systems approach.

-If you're interested in learning how to train, develop, and perform like an NFL Quarterback, join the waitlist at kinetex.co.
-If you're interested in reading more posts on all things quarterbacking and throwing biomechanics, subscribe to the blog.
+If you're interested in QB specific throwing, lifting and sprint training, customized to you, with the same systems used to train NFL Quarterbacks, take the assessment and get the app at kinetex.co.
+If you're interested in reading about all things quarterbacking and throwing biomechanics, subscribe to the blog.

 References:

-1. Seifert L, Davids K. Ecological Dynamics: a theoretical framework for understanding sport performance, physical education and physical activity.
+1. Seifert L, Davids K. Ecological Dynamics: A theoretical framework for understanding sport performance, physical education and physical activity.
 HAL Archives Ouvertes.
 Published September 1, 2015.
 Accessed December 10, 2021. https://hal.archives-ouvertes.fr/hal-01291044

 2. Nonlinear Pedagogy in Skill Acquisition: An Introduction.
 Routledge & CRC Press.
 Accessed November 23, 2022. https://www.routledge.com/Nonlinear-Pedagogy-in-Skill-Acquisition-An-Introduction/Chow-Davids-Button-Renshaw/p/book/9780415744393